 Community Engagement Program Coordinator

-Liz started with the Calgary MFRC in 2017 as the Administrative Assistant and Receptionist.
-After building many successful relationships within the military community as your first contact at the Calgary MFRC, she transitioned into Program Coordinator in early 2018.
+Liz started with the Calgary MFRC in 2017 as the Administrative Assistant and Receptionist, and then transitioned into Program Coordinator in early 2018.
 Taking on the role of Community Engagement Coordinator, her adult and family-focused programs detail not only on Community Engagement but on Personal Development and Second Language Training.
 She’s looking forward to seeing everyone at the Stampede Breakfast, Christmas Party and the many other events she has planned this year.

 Family Outreach Worker – Red Deer